 FACULTY: Faculty of Mechanical Engineering CLASS TYPE: lecture and laboratory NUMBER OF HOURS: 15+15 ECTS: 3 SEMESTER: Winter/Summer CLASS LEVEL: Level 1 (Eng) LANGUAGE OF INSTRUCTION: English PRELIMINARY REQUIREMENTS: None CONTENTS: Phases of the existence of a technical object.
-Types of activities in the process of using and ma degradation of machine parts.
+Types of activities in the process of using and maintenance.
+Operation and maintenance requirements placed on machines.
+The processes of degradation of machine parts.
 Failure and technical state of a technical object.
-Maintenance s placing of machinery on the market or putting into service.
+Maintenance strategies.
+Reliability of a non-renewable and renewable elements.
+Legal requirements for placing of machinery on the market or putting into service.
 Preparation of instructions for machinery.
 Noise measurements.
-Experimental determination characteristics. trategies.
-Reliability of a non-renewable and renewable elements.
-Legal requirements for nce of machines and equipment, and the impact of the maintenance strategy for durability and requirements placed on machines.
-Student is aware of the impact of the maintenance strategy LITERATURE: Koszałka G., Ignaciuk P., Hunicz J.: Issues of machine and device operation a nd maintenance.
+Experimental determination of basic operational parameters of a machine.
+Determination of basic reliability characteristics.
+EFFECTS OF EDUCATION PROCESS: Student has knowledge of the principles of maintenance of machines and equipment, and the impact of the maintenance strategy for durability and reliability.
+Student is able to determine the basic reliability indicators and formulate service requirements placed on machines.
+Student is aware of the impact of the maintenance strategy to system efficiency and proper maintenance for the safety of people and the environment.
+LITERATURE: Koszałka G., Ignaciuk P., Hunicz J.: Issues of machine and device operation and maintenance.
 Lublin Univ. of Technology, 2015.
 TEACHING METHODS: lecture with the use of multimedia presentation.
 Practical exercises and discussions based on the student's reports.
 ASSESSMENT METHODS: Lecture - written exam.
 Laboratory - reports TEACHER (NAME, EMAIL CONTACT): Assoc.
 Prof. DSc.
 Eng.
 Grzegorz Koszałka; g.koszalka@pollub.pl